Curriculum

 The overall objective of the School of Materials Science and Engineering (SMSE) program is to develop students to be science and engineering professionals who use their interdisciplinary problem-solving skills to address global challenges in the field of materials science and engineering (MSE).

 SMSE’s curriculum educates future materials scientists and engineers to understand how different combinations of molecules can result in different thermal, mechanical, electrical, optical, and magnetic properties; to measure those properties at the atomic, electronic, surface, and bulk level; and to manufacture usable devices from the resulting materials.
-Curriculum also includes elements that address materials technology transfer, materials manufacturing, materials and society, diversity, equity, and inclusion in the field of MSE, and other professional development skills necessary for success in the materials community.
+Curriculum also includes elements that address materials technology transfer, materials manufacturing, materials and society, access, and success in the field of MSE, and other professional development skills necessary for success in the materials community.

 Required Core Courses: